 Roseau, the nation’s capital, is one of the most magnificent cities in Dominica, with its many enchanting landscapes and a colourful mixture of western Indian huts, bustling market stalls, and modern buildings.
 In the city, you can walk along the seacoast; it has a cruise ship dock and an old market filled with fresh tropical fruits.

-Also, you can visit the Dominica Museum and Dominica Botanical Gardens and explore the stunning architecture of 19th-century St. Patrick’s Catholic Cathedral.
+You can also visit the Dominica Museum and Dominica Botanical Gardens and explore the stunning architecture of 19th-century St. Patrick’s Catholic Cathedral.

 Marigot

-Marigot Village is the largest village in Saint Andrew Parish in Northeastern Dominica, and there are many important areas to visit in Marigot Village, including Melville Hall Airport, River Melville Hall, and Wesley on NA Island.
-Also, Mourne Diabloten National Park is located in the Northern Mountain ranges of Dominica.
+Marigot Village is the largest village in Saint Andrew Parish in Northeastern Dominica.
+It has many important areas, including Melville Hall Airport, River Melville Hall, and Wesley on NA Island.
+Also, Mourne Diabloten National Park is located in the northern mountain ranges of Dominica.

 Soufriere